 - Single density extra-cushion insole with fleece liner

 - Speed lacing system allow fast, easy adjustments and a secure fit

 Stay tuned because coming soon, a full review on the winter / foul weather Shimano spd boot.

 This is a great shoe, The shoe does well in managing temperatures down to just below freezing and affords you to ride for about an hour at even colder temps.
 A great shoe for colder , arid conditions.

 Now to the “flex”, as I said earlier, these shoes are heavier and flex more than a regular mtb shoe.
-This is noticable when you compare shoes back to back.
+This is noticeable when you compare shoes back to back.
 But, off the bike walking in these shoes is amazing, they act a lot more like a hiking boot, flexing in the right places where normal mtb shoes don’t.
-This makes a big difference if you are going to use this as an all purpose shoe or a an exploring trails shoe.
+This makes a big difference if you are going to use this as an all-purpose shoe or an exploring trails shoe.